AmineM89/sales-performance-dashboard/README.md

 This repository includes a **video demonstration** showcasing the dashboard in action, along with a **screenshot** of the data model built using Power Pivot, illustrating my ability to construct data models from multiple sources.

+## Disclaimer

+The data used in this project has been replaced with randomly generated data, while maintaining the structure and coherence necessary to preserve the integrity of the displayed results.
+The goal is to retain the meaning of the analysis while ensuring the confidentiality of the real data.
+This approach demonstrates reporting and analysis capabilities without compromising the validity of the key metrics presented.

 ## Features

 ### 1. **Overview Panel**